htmue/acts_as_simple_registration/README.txt

 It is meant to be used in conjunction with an OpenID consumer to ease passing of registration data.

-The following attributes are defined by the :
+The following attributes are defined by the Simple Registration specification:

 openid.sreg.nickname::
     Any UTF-8 string that the End User wants to use as a nickname.